mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

     Show Scrollbar
         Whether to show scrollbars when doing this.

+.. _misc_settings:

 Miscellaneous
 -------------

+When Krita Starts
+    This is the option for handling user sessions.
+It has the following options:

+    Open Default Window
+        This opens the regular empty window with the last used workspace.
+    Load Previous Session
+        Load the last opened session.
+If you have :guilabel:`Save session when Krita closes` toggled, this becomes the last files you had open and the like.
+    Show Session Manager
+        Show the session manager directly so you can pick a session.

+    .. versionadded:: 4.1
+Save session when Krita closes
+    Save the current open windows, documents and the like into the cuurrent session when closing Krita so you can resume where you left off.
+    .. versionadded:: 4.1
 Autosave Every
     Here the user can specify how often Krita should autosave the file, you can tick the checkbox to turn it off.
 For Windows these files are saved in the %TEMP% directory.
 If you are on Linux it is stored in /home/'username'.
 Compress \*.kra files more.